14 February 2020

 Mathematics has a different alphabet, and different rules but applies the same principle.

-If you understand these seven things about mathematics, you may never need to perform a mathematical calculation, but you may see the value of hiring someone who can.
+If you understand these seven things about mathematics, you may never need to solve a math problem, but you may see the value of hiring someone who can.

 Conversely, you may see the true value of Math and fall in love with its power and problem-solving capabilities; sadly, that is not how math is taught in schools; too many of us abandon math because when we are immature we write it off as an onerous and pointless annoyance.

-Remember, the real gains in life are more often made accumulatively and incrementally at the margins, not in big leaps and bounds – a well-conceived mathematical model may assist you to optimise a process delivering the few per cent needed to turn a loss into a profit, to build a more competitive machine, or select a profitable investment.
+Remember, the real gains in life are more often made accumulatively and incrementally at the margins, not in big leaps and bounds.
+A well-conceived mathematical model may assist you to optimise a process delivering the few per cent needed to turn a loss into a profit, identify a life changing therapy, build a more competitive machine, increase crop yields to combat starvation, or select a profitable investment.

 The world needs more people skilled in math.